std-uritemplate/std-uritemplate/Contributing.md

 git push origin <version>
 ```

-### Go
+### Go / Swift

-In Go is not possible to deserialize JSON into a Map preserving the order of the elements ([reference](https://github.com/uri-templates/uritemplate-test/pull/58#issuecomment-1640029982)).
+In Go and Swift is not possible to deserialize JSON into a Map preserving the order of the elements ([reference](https://github.com/uri-templates/uritemplate-test/pull/58#issuecomment-1640029982)).
 For the moment, we decided to sort the keys to have predictable results.

+### DateTime

+DateTime formats will be handled on a case-by-case basis.
+Currently `OffsetDateTime` is supported in Java.